Hoover-code/AI_Transformers/README.md

 It was developed using the DARTS automated forecasting package which includes traditional simplistic forecasting models, machine learning models, deep learning models, and transformer models.
 The code utilizes Pytorch AI capabilities.
-It was run in a MAC silicon (i.e., M-series chips) environment, which requires sepecific setup to utilize the Graphical Processing Units (GPUs) in that environment.
-The code has been tested in a Windows environment and runs effectively.
+It was run in a MAC silicon (i.e., M-series chips) environment, which requires sepecific setup to utilize the Graphical Processing Units (GPUs).
+The code has been tested in a Windows environment and runs effectively using the CPU only.

 The Python version utilized was 3.11.
 A requirements.txt file includes all of the package versions included in the envrionment.